ganto/debops-policy/docs/code-standards-policy.rst

 ------------------

 Ansible tasks are doing the actual work namely querying and modifying the target host.
-Each task defines a `Ansible Module <Ansible Modules>` invocation with a number of general and module specific options.
+Each task defines a :ref:`Ansible Module <Ansible Modules>` invocation with a number of general and module specific options.

 .. _debops_policy__ref_code_standards_task_description: